 How to install barcode fonts to Excel on Windows?

 Once you have downloaded a font, it’s time to install barcode font in Microsoft, head over to your device’s settings, search for Font settings, and select it.
-Then, simply head over to your barcode font folder, find the file ending with TrueType Font file, then drag and drop it into the add fonts section, and hey presto.
+Then, simply head over to your barcode font folder, find the file ending with TTF (TrueType Font), drag and drop it into the add fonts section, and hey presto.

-As already mentioned, there are many options available online, from free to paid.
-Though you should take the time to understand why you need barcodes and the types of barcodes you’ll need before committing, as some barcodes are better suited for certain tasks than others, such as the amount of information that can be stored.
+Though, you should take the time to understand the type of barcodes you need before committing.
+Some barcodes are better suited for certain tasks than others, as the amount of information they can store will differ.
 However, if the barcodes are going to be used internally, then the 3 of 9 barcode font will suffice.

-You can start with two columns labelled Text and Barcode to keep it simple.
+To keep it simple, you can start with two columns labeled Text and Barcode.

 Create as many columns as your heart desires if you want to add descriptions and other information.

-Step 2: Format cell for the Text column
+2. Format the cell for the Text column

-Now we need to have formatted the cells to ensure that larger numbers won’t be displayed in a scientific notation and that we retain any leading zeros.
+Now you need to format the cells to ensure that larger numbers won’t be displayed in a scientific notation and that you can retain any leading zeros.

 So, highlight the Text column, right-click and select Format Cells.